-Dating from the 1700s, Cinnamon Hill was once owned by the family of 19th-century poet Elizabeth Barrett Browning of “How do I love thee.
-Let me count the ways.”
-It is now restored to its former glory as a gracious plantation home.
+Dating back to the 1700s, The Cinnamon Hill Great House was once owned by the family of 19th-century poet Elizabeth Barrett Browning of “How do I love thee?
+Let me count the ways” fame.

-In the mid-1970s the country music singer Johnny Cash bought the house from his friend, American businessman John Rollins.
-Johnny Cash and June Carter Cash were part-time Jamaica residents for more than four decades.
+It was restored to its former glory as a gracious plantation home and in the mid-1970s served as home to country music singer, Johnny Cash who along with his wife June Carter Cash were part-time Jamaica residents for more than four decades.
 Intrigued by the legend of “White Witch of Rose Hall,” Johnny Cash wrote the “Ballad of Annee Palmer.”
-During the Rose Hall Great House tour, you can hear this haunting ballad sung by the guides.
+Experience their home exactly as they lived and hear this haunting ballad sung by your guide.

 OPENING DAYS & TIME

 Cinnamon Hill Great House is open by private appointment only for tours, weddings and other events.

 $13 USD for ages 4 – 11 years old